Manas-J/crypto-price-prediction/readme.md

 # Cryptocurrency Price Prediction

-## An ML program that predicts the future price of a cryptocurrency using an LSTM neural network model.
+An ML program that predicts the future price of a cryptocurrency using an LSTM neural network model